 The first thing to be aware of is that different kinds of bike have different tyres.
-Road bikes have skinny and slick tyres, while mountain bikes have wider and more knobbly tyres.
-Hybrid bikes can go either way, while cyclocross bikes tend to have skinny and knobbly tyres.
+Road bikes have slick, skinny tyres for speed, whilst mountain bikes have wider and more knobbly tyres, designed to bite into gravel and mud.
+Hybrid bikes are usually a good mixture of both, and cyclocross bikes tend to be on the skinny and knobbly side of things.

 Normally, if you have knobbly tyres, you can swap them for more speedy slick ones, but you might struggle with the extra width of getting knobbly off-road tyres on a bike designed for skinny slicks.

 Ideal for off-road riding.
 Knobbly tread pattern for maximum off-road grip.

 .
 Shallow tread pattern for riding on mixed terrains.

 .
 Upgrade to puncture protection.
 Shop all mountain tyres

 .
 Knobbly tread pattern for extra grip off-road.

 .
 Smoother tread for city riding.

 .
 Upgrade to puncture protection.
 Shop all hybrid tyres

 Designed for smooth road riding & tarmac.
 Increased tyre width for better grip and comfort.